LucasTomaselli/anim-t380-2022-assignments/assignment-midterm/README.md

 ## Description
 **Problem 4:**
 This scripts creates a maya file and a camera within it that is selected from a CSV list of shots.
-The camera will and maya file will be named according to the shot name and the focal length and filmback size will be set from the CSV file.
+The camera and maya file will be named according to the shot name, and the focal length and filmback size will be set from the CSV file.
-**Extra Credit Feature:** A framing chart image plane is added the camera and a test image is rendered.
+**Extra Credit Feature:** A framing chart image plane is added to the camera and a test image is rendered.

 ## Arguments
 The arguments taken by this script are as follows:
-- `-h` :   This is recommened before each use as it displays top the user all the possible shots that they can choose from.
+- `-h` :   This is recommened before each use as it displays to the user all the possible shots that they can choose from.
 - `shot_num` : Type: int, This value is the shot number that the user would like to select.

 ## Example